bezicto/recentsys/README.md

 # recentsys

-Small to Medium Size Library Management System - with selective MARC fields and DDC support
+Small to Medium Size Library Management System - with selective MARC fields and DDC support.

+More information later.